franciskershaw/game-of-fives/testing.md

 ![Rules](assets/images/rules.png)

 * I also asked my user testers to specifically read the rules section of the homepage and feedback if they had any issues at all understanding the mechanics of the game.
-Most of the testers fedback that they were able to understand quickly how to play, while a couple of users said that a combination of the rules explanation and actually playing the game helped them understand how to play.
+Most of the feedback suggested that users were able to understand quickly how to play, while a couple of testers said that a combination of the rules explanation and actually playing the game helped them understand how to play.

 ### ***3. I want the game to provide feedback to me during play so that I know when it’s my go, whether I’ve chosen correctly or incorrectly, and what my current score is vs the computer.***